 Dr. Paul Milton

-Dr. Paul R. Milton is currently an associate professor, chair of the Department of Sport Management and coordinator of the MBA concentration in sport management in the College of Business and Economics at Ashland University.
+Dr. Paul R. Milton is currently an associate professor, chair of the Department of Sport Management and coordinator of the MBA concentration in sport management in the College of Business & Economics at Ashland University.

 Entering his eighth year on the faculty, Dr. Milton teaches the business and finance of sports, professional seminar, sport management, sport marketing and promotions and the graduate field experience course.
 Dr. Milton is a native Californian and earned a Bachelor’s degree in history from the University of California-Davis.
 He holds a Master’s in intramural administration from Michigan State University and the Doctor of Philosophy degree in education from Kent State University.